Different types of pumps and their working applications

 The centrifugal pump that best meets your application and quality desired of a pump and at your price expectation is the best pump.
-Water Pumps Now has a great selection of centrifugal pumps to meet your needs and price range with our centrifugal pumps starting at just $128 delivered to your door throughout Australia.
-View our pumps or contact us with your application and required specifications and our engineers can size up the best centrifugal water transfer pump for you.
+Water Pumps Now has a great selection of centrifugal pumps to meet your needs and price range with our centrifugal pumps delivered to your door throughout Australia.
+View our farm pumps or contact us with your application and required specifications and our engineers can size up the best centrifugal water transfer pump for you.

 Do centrifugal pumps need priming?

 Pump failure can occur if your pump is not primed before use.
 Centrifugal pumps generally require water in the line to operate.
 The use of a non-return valve on the suction side of your pump can keep water in the line even when not in use and is an invaluable part of most pump set ups and making the task of priming the pump a simple operation.